jedevc/mini-ctf-tool/README.md

   | cost   | int                              | the 'cost' of the hint to the CTF user                                                             |
   | text   | string                           | plain text hint to the user, describing how to approach the challenge (but not give any solutions) |

+- `state`

+  One of 'visible' or 'hidden' if present.
+Represents whether the challenge should be shown to participants or not on CTFd.

 - `deploy`

   | field  | type                             | description                                        |